Goji Berry Extract (50% Polysaccharides)

 |---|---|---|---|

 *Doses vary substantially between whole berries, juice preparations, and extracts.
-Prefer products with declared standardization and consistent assay; interpret benefits as product‑ and dose‑dependent rather than universal.
+Prefer products with declared standardization and consistent assay; build claims around the declared standardization, dose and finished-product format.
 See systematic review overview.

 Mechanistic highlights